Paulsky/magento-2-dymo-labelwriter/README.md

 ### Troubleshoot

 * Please check if you have the right version installed of the [DLS]
-* If you updated the DLS, please restart your browser, or restart your computer completely.
+* If you updated the DLS, please restart your browser or restart your computer completely.
 * Clear the Magento cache
 * Clear your own browser cache
+* Please check on [this demo page](http://www.labelwriter.com/software/dls/sdk/samples/js/PrintLabel/PrintLabel.html) if you can print a label through your browser.
+If not, try a different browser.
+The demo page should work.
+If not, this module probably won't work.

 ### Todo's